 - Jian Lin, PhD, Department of Mechanical and Aerospace Engineering

 - Sandeep Gautam, MD, Department of Medicine

-The recipients were recognized in a ceremony led by Latha Ramchand, PhD, provost and executive vice chancellor for academic affairs; Steven Zweig, MD, interim dean of the MU School of Medicine; Elizabeth Loboa, PhD, dean of the MU College of Engineering and vice chancellor for strategic partnerships; and Jaya Ghosh, PhD, program director of the Coulter Biomedical Accelerator.
+The recipients were recognized in a ceremony led by Latha Ramchand, PhD, provost and executive vice chancellor for academic affairs; Steven Zweig, MD, dean of the MU School of Medicine; Elizabeth Loboa, PhD, dean of the MU College of Engineering and vice chancellor for strategic partnerships; and Jaya Ghosh, PhD, program director of the Coulter Biomedical Accelerator.

 The MU Coulter Program began in 2012 as a five-year partnership with the Wallace H. Coulter Foundation.
 Although the partnership with the Coulter Foundation ended in 2017, leaders at MU decided to extend the program for five more years with university funding.